-It took me over 20 years, but eventually I learned enough about nutrition to overcome disordered eating.
+It took me over 20 years, but eventually I learned enough about nutrition to overcome what some doctors may call disordered eating.
 I stopped dieting.
 I stopped being obsessed with my weight.
 And most importantly, I became stronger and healthier after learning to eat foods that were good

 for my body.

-Years later when my mother was diagnosed with dementia, I turned my attention toward how food affects our brains.
+Years later when my mother was diagnosed with dementia, I started reading about how food affects our brains.
 I would never claim that my healthy recipes magically cured my Mom – sadly, they did not.
 However, I do know that the changes we made to my Mom’s nutrition did help to make her final years better.

 I have other stories to share about how good nutrition has impacted my life.
 My life would be drastically different had I not changed my thinking.
 My brain is working better because I’ve learned what a brain needs to stay healthy.